LATEST ARTICLE

 Conclusion

-Software is an essential yet intangible component of computer systems, often likened to the "brain" that drives a computer's operations.
-It comprises a set of instructions or programs that enable hardware to perform specific tasks
+Software is an important but intangible component of computer systems, and it is sometimes called the "brain" of a computer's operation.
+Software is a set of instructions or programs that enable hardware to perform some tasks.

 Post a Comment